romain-dumarais/s3_acgregate/README.md

 		git clone https://github.com/romain-dumarais/antidote-java-client/git

-To use it you have to start an Antidote node by cloning Antidote data base and run in with :
+To use it you have to start a local Antidote node by cloning Antidote data base and run in with :

 		git clone https://github.com/SyncFree/antidote.git
 		cd antidote